The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/fight-tips.md

 # The Intermission

-The Intermission works pretty much the same as in Phase 1.
-You just have to burst Ser Charibert to ~20% to not die to his raidwide and then destroy the Spear before it ends it's cast.
+The Intermission works pretty much the same as in Phase One.
+You just have to burst Ser Charibert to ~20% to not die to his raidwide and then destroy the Spear before it ends its cast.
 Try to enter this Phase combo neutral and with zero Soul Slice charges.
 There is a chance that you can hit an additional GCD while you're getting pulled inside the circle by Ser Charibert thanks to the Auto-target Setting.

 ### Re-Opener: double Shroud